Tochemey/goakt/ARCHITECTURE.md

 goaktpb/        ← Generated Go code from protos/goakt/
 ```

-All inter-actor messages **must** be protobuf types.
-The framework itself uses `goaktpb` for its own wire types (remote tell/ask envelopes, cluster actor records, etc.).
+The framework uses `goaktpb` for its own wire types (remote tell/ask envelopes, cluster actor records, etc.).
+User messages can be any type — protobuf is not required for local messaging.

 ---